Near-optimal Algorithms for Stochastic Online Bin Packing: under the Random-Order Model

 \begin{proof}[Proof of \cref{no_of_consecutive_triplets}] One can construct a random permutation of the input list $I$ by first placing the small items in a random order and then inserting the remaining items among the small items randomly.

 After placing the small items, we have $m+1$ gaps to place the remaining items as shown below in the form of empty squares.

-As shown above, we name the $S$-triplets as $T_1,T_2,\dots,T_{m/3}$ (Strictly speaking, the number of $S$-triplets should be $\floor{m/3}$, but we relax this since we are only interested in the asymptotic case and $m \ge cn$).
-Let us start inserting the non-small items into these empty squares.
+As shown above, we name the $S$-triplets as $T_1,T_2,\dots,T_{m/3}$.
+(Strictly speaking, the number of $S$-triplets should be $\floor{m/3}$, but we relax this since we are only interested in the asymptotic case and $m \ge cn$.)
+Let us start inserting the medium items into these empty squares.
 Consider any $S$-triplet $T_i$.
-The probability that $T_i$ continues to be an $S$-triplet after inserting the first non-small item is $(m-1)/(m+1)$.
-The first non-small item thus occupies one of the squares, but in this process, it creates two new squares on either side of itself, thereby increasing the net number of squares by one.
-Hence, the probability that $T_i$ continues to be an $S$-triplet after inserting the second non-small item (given it remains to be one after inserting the first non-small item) is $m/(m+2)$.
-We continue this process of inserting the non-small items and after they all have been inserted, let $Y_\sigma^{(i)}$ be the indicator random variable denoting whether $T_i$ is consecutive or not.
+The probability that $T_i$ continues to be an $S$-triplet after inserting the first medium item is $(m-1)/(m+1)$.
+This is because among the $m+1$ squares, we have $m-1$ choices of squares for the first medium item to be inserted in.
+The first medium item thus occupies one of the squares, but in this process, it creates two new squares on either side of itself, thereby increasing the net number of squares by one.
+Hence, the probability that $T_i$ continues to be an $S$-triplet after inserting the second medium item (conditioned on it being a consecutive $S$-triplet after inserting the first medium item) is $m/(m+2)$.
+We continue this process of inserting the medium items and after they all have been inserted, let $Y_\sigma^{(i)}$ be the indicator random variable denoting whether $T_i$ is consecutive or not.
 Then